a-ma-n/Raahat/README.md

 Customer:
    - Smartphone
-   - Name of the product/image
+   - Name/image of the product

 ## Description